MicrosoftDocs/winrt-api/windows.security.isolation/isolatedwindowsenvironmentoptions_persistuserprofile.md

 # Windows.Security.Isolation.IsolatedWindowsEnvironmentOptions.PersistUserProfile

 ## -description

-Allows user profile to persist in the Isolated Windows Environment from session to session.
+**Deprecated.** Allows user profile to persist in the Isolated Windows Environment from session to session.

 ## -property-value

 Boolean

 ## -remarks

+> [!WARNING]
+> This is a deprecated API.

 ## -see-also

 ## -examples